 Monitor Your Christmas Tree

-One of the reasons for the higher rate of fatalities are Christmas trees, which are highly flammable due to the sap content.
-The NFPA reports that lighting or electrical equipment around the tree causes 43% of Christmas tree fires.
+One of the reasons for the higher rate of fatalities is Christmas trees, which are highly flammable due to the sap content.
+The NFPA reports that lighting or electrical cords around the tree cause 44% of Christmas tree fires.

-If you put up a Christmas tree, make sure you keep it well watered.
-This means watering every day.
-If the water level falls below the stump even once, a seal will form over the cut and no more water will be absorbed.
+If you put up a Christmas tree, make sure you water it every day.
+If the water level falls below the stump even once, a seal forms over the cut and the tree can no longer absorb water.
 Dried-out trees can catch fire within seconds and can catch walls or curtains on fire in less than a minute.
 This type of fire is also particularly deadly because it gets so hot so quickly.

-All this being said, real Christmas trees are still considered safer than artificial trees as long as they’re kept well watered and at least 3 feet away from any heat source.
+That said, real Christmas trees are still safer than artificial trees as long as you keep them well watered and at least 3 feet away from any heat source.

 Many people like to use candles to add warmth and ambiance to their home during the winter holidays.
-However, the III reports that candles cause 11% of home fires in December and 10% of fires in November and January.
+However, the Insurance Information Institute reports that candles cause 11% of home fires in December and 10% of fires in November and January.

-A survey conducted by Shriners and sourced by CBS News found that 25% of people leave burning candles unattended in their homes, and 27% leave burning candles within the reach of children.
+According to a 2017 survey conducted by Shriners Hospital, 25% of people leave burning candles unattended in their homes, and 27% leave burning candles within reach of children.

-To reduce the risk of fire, keep candles at least 12 inches away from anything that can burn, and never use them to light or decorate a Christmas tree.
-Tealights placed on top of toilet tanks for holiday parties are particularly dangerous; people sit down, and their hair or clothing can catch fire.
+To reduce the risk of fire, keep candles a safe distance of 12 inches or more from anything that can burn and never use them to light or decorate a Christmas tree.
+Tealights placed on top of toilet tanks for holiday parties are particularly dangerous.
+People sit down, and their hair or clothing can catch fire.
 Never put burning candles in the bathroom.

 If you love the warm glow candles give your home, use battery-operated flameless candles, which are much safer.